redeemerchristassembly-church/Pastor-Alfred-Cherubium/README.md

 ## English Books

-1. Sharing Your Faith & Testimony
+1. Sharing Your Faith & Testimony (/SHARING YOUR FAITH AND TESTIMONY - FINAL 2025.pdf)
 2. Marriage is Honourable
 3. The Mighty Power Ever Known – LOVE
 4. lorious Names and Titles of God Almighty